AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 >[!NOTE] Each version of the ID Service extension comes with a specific version of VisitorAPI.js.
 You update the VisitorAPI.js version by updating the ID Service extension.

-## Add Data Elements for Customer IDs
+## Send Customer IDs

-Next, let's send a [Customer ID](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-authenticated-state.html) to the ID Service.
-This is an optional feature that will allow you to [integrate your CRM](https://marketing.adobe.com/resources/help/en_US/mcloud/attributes.html) with the Experience Cloud as well as track visitors across devices.
+Next, you will send a [Customer ID](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-authenticated-state.html) to the ID Service.
+This is an optional step which will allow you to [integrate your CRM](https://marketing.adobe.com/resources/help/en_US/mcloud/attributes.html) with the Experience Cloud as well as track visitors across devices.

-In the earlier lesson, [Add Data Elements, Rules, and Libraries](launch-data-elements-rules.md) we created a data element and use it in a rule.
-Now, we will use those same techniques to send a Customer Id to the ID Service when the visitor is authenticated.
+In the earlier lesson, [Add Data Elements, Rules, and Libraries](launch-data-elements-rules.md) you created a data element and use it in a rule.
+Now, you will use those same techniques to send a Customer Id to the ID Service when the visitor is authenticated.

+### Create Data Elements for Customer IDs

-We will start by creating two data elements:
+Start by creating two data elements:

 1. `Authentication State`—to capture whether or not the visitor is logged in
 1. `Email (Hashed)`—to capture the hashed version of the email address (used as the customer ID) from the data layer